 Service manager Tim Johnson knows all there is to know about tractors.
-He has worked at Bryant Tractors for 19 years and co-ordinates the service department’s operations and provides technical information to clients.
+He has worked at Bryant Tractors for more than 20 years and co-ordinates the service department’s operations and provides technical information to clients.
 His mission is to ensure their clients think about preventive maintenance.

 “Preventative maintenance is an essential part of owning and operating any vehicle.
 My advice would be to ensure your vehicles are serviced on time, and at an operator level, each day fluid levels are checked and a visual inspection for any leaks and wear is carried out.
 Anyone unsure of what to look for can give me a call or discuss this with one of our Service Technicians at our next visit.”